-Whenmonitors collect information on attacks on education, they may encounter situations requiring interventions from protection specialists or other responders, in addition to education support.
+When monitors collect information on attacks on education, they may encounter situations requiring interventions from protection specialists or other responders.
 Informants may also recount violations or abuse that occurred separately from an attack but affected a child at school or a community member.
 In such instances, Toolkit users should follow organizational protocol and other established referral mechanisms to respond to reports when necessary and appropriate.